cpeditor/cpeditor.github.io/content/docs/setup/_index.ru.md

 ## Setup Competitive Companion

 [Competitive Companion](https://github.com/jmerle/competitive-companion) is used to parse problems/contests from online judges.
-After you install it, you can parse sample test cases by a single click, instead of copying them manually.
+After you install it, you can parse sample test cases with a single click, instead of copying them manually.

 You can install it from the addon/extension markets: